gdavidbutler/pthreadChannel/README.md

 Channels distribute items fairly under pressure:
 * If there are waiting getters, a new getter goes to the end of the line
   * unless there are also waiting putters (as waiting getters won't wait long)
-    * then a meesage is opportunistically get instead of waiting.
+    * then an item is opportunistically get instead of waiting.
 * If there are waiting putters, a new putter goes to the end of the line
   * unless there are also waiting getters (as waiting putters won't wait long)
-    * then a meesage is opportunistically put instead of waiting.
+    * then an item is opportunistically put instead of waiting.

 Find the API in chan.h: